Anthony Black (basketball): Early life

-Black was born in Irving, Texas, to parents Terry and Jennifer.
+Black was born in Duncanville, Texas, to parents Terry and Jennifer.
 His mother played soccer for the Texas Longhorns and Baylor Bears while his father played college basketball for the Baylor Bears and professionally overseas.
 When Black was 10 months old, he moved with his family to Germany where his father was playing.
 He became fluent in German by the age of three.
 Black moved back to the United States with his mother when it was time for him to begin kindergarten.
-His parents split during his childhood and Black was raised by his mother.
+His parents separated during his childhood and Black was raised by his mother and step-father, David Peavy, who also coached him in high school.
+His younger brother, Beckham Black, is a five-star recruit in the class of 2027 and was the first high school boys basketball player to sign a merchandising deal with ESPN.

+High school career

 Black grew up in Coppell, Texas, and initially attended Coppell High School, alongside players such as Ryan Agarwal.
 He averaged 16.3 points, 6.8 rebounds, 3.5 assists and two steals per game as a junior and was named second-team all-area.
 Black also played football at Coppell as a wide receiver and caught 78 passes for 1,327 yards and 16 touchdowns over two varsity seasons.
 He transferred to Duncanville High School in Duncanville, Texas before the start of his senior year.
 Black played in only 15 games during his season due to eligibility issues and averaged 13.5 points, 5.8 rebounds, four assists and 2.2 steals per game.

 Black was rated a five-star recruit and committed to playing college basketball for Arkansas after considering offers from Gonzaga, Oklahoma State and TCU.
 He also considered playing professionally in the NBA G League.
 Additionally, Black was considered a high-level football recruit and received scholarship offers from Texas, Baylor and Arkansas.